okfn-brasil/querido-diario/README.md

 framework.
 They provide a [tutorial](https://docs.scrapy.org/en/latest/intro/tutorial.html) so you can learn to use it.

+If you are in a Windows computer, before you run the steps below you will need Microsoft Visual Build Tools (download [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/)).
+When you start the installation you need to select 'C++ build tools' on Workload tab and also 'Windows 10 SDK' and 'MSVC v142 - VS 2019 C++ x64/x86 build tools' on Individual Components tab.

 If you are in a Linux-like environment, the following commands will create a new [virtual environment](https://docs.python.org/3/library/venv.html) - that will keep everything isolated from your system - activate it and install all libraries needed